 To interconnect your DAM and Kontent, one of the options is using a custom element.
 You can create a picker with Bynder gallery thumbnails or with a filter.
 The limits of the integration are only in the DAM's API.
 There is also a gallery of existing custom elements available that you can use or customize for your scenario.

-Content creators can then search for the assets stored in the DAM directly from content editing, without ever leaving Kontent and losing time switching between applications.
+Content creators can then search for the assets stored in the DAM directly from content editing, without leaving Kontent and losing time switching between applications.

 Model your assets when modeling content

 Adding an asset to your content may be enough for some use cases.
 Often, though, you want your assets to contain other metadata like tags or alternative texts.
 That can be done for assets from both the asset library and DAM.

 Advanced asset management to the rescue